soulis-1256/eagle.nvim/README.md

 # hoverhints.nvim
+> [!IMPORTANT]\
-⚠️ _There are some pretty big features coming.
+> _There are some pretty big features coming.
 Some progress has been pushed into the "new_features" branch, you can check them out if you want to see what I've been preparing.
-The development for this plugin has been on hold due to my University exams.
-Regular commits will return when the exams are over, which should be around early March.
-Thank you in advance for your patience!_ ⚠️
+The full development of this plugin has been temporarily on hold due to my ongoing University exams, scheduled to conclude around early March.
+Until then, I will only be handling important issues.
+Thank you in advance for your patience!_

 This plugin implements a custom floating window that takes advantage of Neovim's Diagnostic API (Errors, Warnings, Hints).
 Here is an outlook on all the current features: